How to promote a restaurant

 Attend pop up events

 Attending pop up dining events and local food festivals, as well as offering outside catering, is another great way to get your business known.
-Use the marketing opportunity to its full extent, offering leaflets, business cards, displaying your branding on a banner or event flag, and offering free samples to as many people as possible.
+Use the restaurant marketing opportunity to its full extent, offering leaflets, business cards, displaying your restaurant branding on a banner or event flag, and offering free samples.

 Give visitors a memorable in-person experience as well as making sure they have something to take away with them, too.